From Sahara dunes to ancient Carthage and vibrant markets - discover when and how to visit this North African jewel safely

 Accommodation: Boutique riads, mid-range hotels, and traditional inns.

-Regional Specialties: Makroudh (sweet pastry filled with dates), lamb-based couscous, and spiced bread.
+Specialties: Makroudh (sweet pastry filled with dates), lamb-based couscous, and spiced bread.

 Activities: Discover the Monastir Ribat, visit the Bourguiba Mausoleum, stroll through the picturesque marina, and enjoy the beautiful surrounding beaches.